- Sleeps: 10 (+1)

 Interconnecting terrace attractively adorned with colourful potted plants and flowers, links the Miller's House with the Tower and provides a second outdoor dining area with a table seating 12.
 The perfect site for evening dinner or early drinks with views down the river and along the valley.

 All bedrooms and shared indoor areas are equipped with air conditioning in the summer and heating in winter.
-All bedrooms have ceiling fans.
+All bedrooms also have ceiling fans.

 Bedroom 1 (Madame's Room) - a spacious master bedroom with a 6 ft double bed and windows overlooking the gardens on 3 sides.
 It has a large en-suite